 2. For simplicity it has been assumed that the options have been exercised.
 However, as the transaction date is prior to the maturity date of the options the company would in reality sell the options back to the market and thereby benefit from both the intrinsic and time value of the option.
 By exercising they only benefit from the intrinsic value.
 Hence, the fact that American options can be exercised at any time up to their maturity date gives them no real benefit over European options, which can only be exercised on the maturity date, so long as the options are tradable in active markets.
 The exception perhaps is traded equity options where exercising prior to maturity may give the rights to upcoming dividends.

 Much of the above is also essential basic knowledge.
-As the exam is set at a particular point in time, you are unlikely to be given the spot rate on the transaction date.
+You are unlikely to be given the spot rate on the transaction date.
 However, the future spot rate can be assumed to equal the forward rate which is likely to be given in the exam.
-The ability to do this would have earned six marks in the June 2014 Paper P4 exam.
-Equally, another one or two marks could have been earned for reasonable advice.
+The ability to do this may earn up to six marks in the exam.
+Equally, another one or two marks could be earned for reasonable advice.

 This article will now focus on other terminology associated with foreign exchange options and options and risk management generally.
 All too often students neglect these as they focus their efforts on learning the basic computations required.
 However, knowledge of them would help students understand the computations better and is essential knowledge if entering into a discussion regarding options.

 LONG AND SHORT POSITIONS

 A ‘long position’ is one held if you believe the value of the underlying asset will rise.
 For instance, if you own shares in a company you have a long position as you presumably believe the shares will rise in value in the future.
 You are said to be long in that company.